-The hard X-Ray nanoprobe of Max IV – NanoMAX – is designed to take full advantage of MAX IV’s exceptionally low emittance and the resulting coherence properties of the X-ray beam.
-The use of diffraction-limited optics will allow producing tightly focused coherent beams enabling imaging applications using diffraction, scattering, fluorescence and other methods, at unprecedented resolution.
+The hard X-ray nanoprobe of Max IV – NanoMAX – is designed to take full advantage of MAX IV’s exceptionally low emittance and the resulting coherence properties of the X-ray beam.
+The use of diffraction-limited optics allows producing tightly focused coherent beams enabling imaging applications at unprecedented resolution.

 |General Users||Scanning X-ray diffraction and coherent imaging in the Bragg geometry|

 |General Users||X-Ray Fluorescence mapping in 2D|

 |General Users||Forward ptycho-tomography (under development, not all samples are suitable, please contact beamline team to discuss feasibility before proposal submission)|